MySQL backups using Percona Monitoring and Management (PMM) seem convenient.

 Once the restore is complete, the results will be displayed in the Restores tab.

-Make sure the schema you just created has disappeared.
+Let's check if the schema we just created has disappeared.

-It was deleted safely, so it has been restored.
+It seems it was successfully deleted and has now been restored.

-There are still many restrictions, so I hope that we will be able to change the settings more flexibly.
+There are still many limitations, so I hope they'll make it possible to change settings more flexibly in the future.

-I would especially like to have local backups and backups to another server.
+I particularly want local backups and backups to a separate server.